mpark/mpark.github.io/_posts/programming/2016-05-12-typedef-literacy.md

 ```

 Thus, the task of reading a typedef declaration can be delegated to a reading
-a variable declaration then reinterpreting the names to be __aliases__ of the
+of a variable declaration then reinterpreting the names to be __aliases__ of the
 corresponding types as opposed to __instances__ of them!

 ## Inaccurate Sources